kgish/gishtech.com/README.md

 # GISHTECH.COM

 Welcome to the new-and-improved gishtech website!
-I built it with emberjs v2.5.x, bootstrap, liquid fire and other fun stuff.
+I built it with emberjs v2.5.x, bootstrap, liquid fire, velocity and other fun stuff.

 Have a look at [gishtech.com](http://www.gishtech.com) for the real mccoy.